DVA program information for health professionals

 If you’ve been overpaid, we’ll write to you to ask you to pay the money back.
 We recover overpayments on behalf of DVA.

 If you know you’ve been overpaid and we haven’t written to you, you can complete the Voluntary acknowledgement of incorrect payments form.

 - ask you to issue a refund within 30 days of the letter.

 If you don’t pay the money back, we’ll refer the debt to DVA and they will contact you.

 To talk to someone about an overpayment, call our VAP programme enquiry line.

 Goods and Services Tax (GST)

 A number of allied health items attract GST.
-In order for you to claim these items you will need to register for GST with us and enter a Recipient Created Tax Invoice agreement.
+To claim these items you need to register for GST and submit a Recipient Created Tax Invoice agreement with us.

-Read more information about fee schedules, becoming a DVA service provider and RCTI agreements on the Department of Veterans' Affairs website.
+Read more about fee schedules, becoming a DVA service provider and RCTI agreements on the DVA website.

 Coordinated Veterans' Care program